hugoocoto/vicel/README.md

 arguments and return a value.
 * **sum(...) -> v**: Sum zero or more arguments and return the result as sum it using the sum operator.

+> Functions accept a keyword `:` that expand the operators two cells with all
+> the cells in between.
+For example, `A0:A2` is the same as `A0,A1,A2`.

 ## Latest Version
 [See version](./version.txt)